PhD and ECR Workshop

 The Mid-Career Academic (MCA) workshop is held every two years immediately prior to the annual conference.
 The workshop provides MCAs (at least five years a post-PhD completion and have a non-entry-level teaching and/or research position) with strategic and practical advice on academic career development through one-to-one mentoring sessions and panel discussions with CAUTHE fellows and senior professors.

 - 2016 Blue Mountains International Hotel Management School, Sydney

 - 2013 Lincoln University, New Zealand

-The CAUTHE Executive invites applications for PhD student and Early Career Researcher (ECR) bursaries to support travel to and attendance at the CAUTHE 2018 conference in Newcastle, Australia.
-The bursaries include PhD/ECR workshop and conference registration fees, and up to $1000 for travel, accommodation and other expenses to facilitate access to the CAUTHE 2018 conference.
+CAUTHE offers PhD student and Early Career Researcher (ECR) bursaries to support travel to and attendance at the Annual conference.
+The bursaries include PhD/ECR workshop and conference registration fees, and up to $1000 for travel, accommodation and other expenses to facilitate access to the conference.